woozy308/Pokemon-Test/README.md

 # Key Note:
 Please ensure that if you test this project that you test the **latest updated branch**, *not the "stock-base"*.
 (Stock-base is for reference and program growth)
+Additionally, please note that the wild encounter at the current moment is a fight against a randomized starter, with the player having access to an overpowered same-type attack move as a current demo.
+Whoops!

 # Features